|Hilary A. Herbert|

 March 4, 1965 – The Evergreen Courant reported that Miss Margaret Hagood, Alabama’s 1964 Junior Miss, crowned the 1965 Junior Miss, Miss Heather Strait of Montgomery, at the recent Junior Miss Pageant in Birmingham.
-Margaret completed her reign with the coronation of Heather.
-She was the daughter of Dr. and Mrs. Joseph H. Hagood of Evergreen, Ala.
+Hagood completed her reign with the coronation of Strait.
+Hagood was the daughter of Dr. and Mrs. Joseph H. Hagood of Evergreen, Ala.

 March 4, 1965 – Novelist Khaled Hosseini was born in Kabul, Afghanistan.

 March 4, 1965 – The Monroe Journal reported that Col. R.C.
 Marshall, U.S. Army District Engineer at Mobile, Ala., had called for bids for the first construction job on the Claiborne Lock and Dam, the lowermost of the three lock and dams being built on the Alabama River to provide barge navigation between Mobile and Montgomery.
 Bids were to be opened at 11 a.m. on March 16 at the Corps of Engineers district office at 2301 Airport Blvd., Mobile, for excavating the lock area and constructing embankments on the east side of the river.
 Engineers estimated that about 815,000 cubic yards of material were to be removed from the lock excavation and about 83,150 cubic yards of material would be placed in compacted fills.